top of page

 Project | 04

-Comparison of effects of yoga verses supportive counselling on mood, salivary cortisol rhythms and DNA repair capacity in breast cancer patients undergoing radiotherapy
+Comparison of effects of yoga versus supportive counselling on mood, salivary cortisol rhythms and DNA repair capacity in breast cancer patients undergoing radiotherapy

 April 2007 - August 2007